Commercial IoT is Hard

 Complicating the PoC situation further, commercial IoT initiatives typically have more than 25 disparate components – from a range of vendors – involved in the complete solution.
 Each component needs to be selected, negotiated for, purchased, installed, integrated, and maintained securely.
 The landscape is vast, each component has its own complexities and getting them to interact has proven to be a huge challenge.

-Worse yet, getting out of PoC requires a thorough understanding of how the system will be able scale to a production level – a task that is more complicated than many teams anticipate.
-Based on the experience that the team has had building the initial PoC, the prospect of replicating the buildup, installation, deployment and ongoing management hundreds or thousands of times is understandably daunting.
-Sometimes even to the point that teams may actually prefer not getting past PoC.
+Successfully exiting the PoC phase requires a thorough understanding of how the system will scale to production level – a task more complicated than teams anticipate.
+Based on the team’s PoC experience, the prospect of replicating buildup, installation, deployment and ongoing management hundreds or thousands of times can be understandably daunting.
+In this situation, the choice of starting point may need to be re-examined.

-We highly recommend simplifying at least a portion of these complex IoT initiatives by choosing a secure, scalable edge-as-a-service solution instead of a DIY approach.
-Doing so will allow you to focus on your unique applications, rather than wasting time on the ‘heavy lifting’ required to create and support your own edge infrastructure.
-It will also reduce your time-to-market, risk, and total costs while eliminating many of the hardware and security concerns.
+We highly recommend simplifying at least a portion of IoT complexity by choosing a secure, scalable edge data solution like Cascade instead of a DIY approach.
+Doing so will allow you to focus on your unique IoT applications, rather than wasting time on the ‘heavy lifting’ required to create and support your own edge infrastructure.
+It will also reduce your time-to-market, risk, and total solution cost while eliminating many hardware and security concerns.